Necrelox/My_runner/README.md

 _________REQUIREMENTS_________

   **MUST :**
-The window must be closed using events.
+	-The window must be closed using events.
-The program must manage the input from the keyboard.
+	-The program must manage the input from the keyboard.
-The program must contain animated sprites rendered thanks to sprite sheets.
+	-The program must contain animated sprites rendered thanks to sprite sheets.
-The program must contain moving (rotating, translating, or scaling) elements.
+	-The program must contain moving (rotating, translating, or scaling) elements.
-The program background must include a parallax scrolling with at least 3 objects moving at different speeds.
+	-The program background must include a parallax scrolling with at least 3 objects moving at different speeds.
-The program must take a file in argument which will contain the map of your current game.
+	-The program must take a file in argument which will contain the map of your current game.
-The program must display a score which is update regularly during the game.
+	-The program must display a score which is update regularly during the game.
-The program must have an end whether it’s a victory or a defeat.
+	-The program must have an end whether it’s a victory or a defeat.
-The program must handle basic game physics (jumping / falling / hitting a wall).
+	-The program must handle basic game physics (jumping / falling / hitting a wall).
-The program must have at least one music and one sound effect.
+	-The program must have at least one music and one sound effect.

   **SHOULD :**
-The program should have randomly spawning enemies.
+	-The program should have randomly spawning enemies.
-Animations and movements in your program should not depend on the speed of your computer.
+	-Animations and movements in your program should not depend on the speed of your computer.
-Animations and movements in your program should be timed by sfClock elements.
+	-Animations and movements in your program should be timed by sfClock elements.
-Your window should stick between 800x600 pixels and 1920x1080 pixels.
+	-Your window should stick between 800x600 pixels and 1920x1080 pixels.
-Your window should have a limited frame rate such that it can be compute without lagging.
+	-Your window should have a limited frame rate such that it can be compute without lagging.
-The program should accept the “-h” option, then display usage of the program.
+	-The program should accept the “-h” option, then display usage of the program.
-Possible user interactions should be explicitly explained in a usage.
+	-Possible user interactions should be explicitly explained in a usage.

   **COULD :**
-The program could have several different levels.
+	-The program could have several different levels.
-The program could have a main menu.
+	-The program could have a main menu.
-The program could have a pause menu.
+	-The program could have a pause menu.
-The program could store the highest score made.
+	-The program could store the highest score made.
-The program could have an infinite mode where you generate randomly the map till the player dies.
+	-The program could have an infinite mode where you generate randomly the map till the player dies.
-The program could let the user customize its character.
+	-The program could let the user customize its character.
-The program could have bonus / malus which gives / removes points or advantages to the player.
+	-The program could have bonus / malus which gives / removes points or advantages to the player.